If you are an American or Canadian, and you find a British recipe or a military

 use volume measurements and Brits & Europeans use weight measurements,

 and these two are not easily converted from one to the other.
-The same volume of one
+A given volume of one

 substance often weighs more or less than an equal volume of another substance.